FoolMasque/LBPH-FaceNet-Face-Recognition/README.md

 # LBPH-FaceNet-Face-Recognition
-A real time detection and recognition
+A real time face detection and recognition

 This code consists of two parts:one is HaarCascade+LBPH face detection and recognition,